tildeee/oo-ride-share/README.md

 1. Write test(s)
 1. Write code

-Since this is the **last** Ruby-only project we are doing, and a level 3, the requirements are larger than previous projects.
-It is possible you will not be able to complete all requirements, but if you use the process above, you will still be able to share with your instructors the process and the design you have created.
+Since this is the **last** Ruby-only project we are doing, and a level 3, the requirements are larger than previous projects. **It is possible you will not be able to complete all requirements**, but if you use the process above, you will still be able to share with your instructors the process and the design you have created.

 ### Optional Requirements
 - The first optional should always be looking for improvements within the existing code you have already written.
 Are there any additional edge cases you might be missing in your tests?
 Any opportunity to use an enumerable method where you're using an each?
-- Enhance the trip functionality to include support for cost and duration
-  - Update your CSV file accordingly
+- Enhance your functionality to create a CSV database to load your initial data set.
+Hint: Use `Faker`.

+### User Stories
-- For a given passenger, add the ability to return the total amount of money they have spent on all trips
+- As a passenger, I can see the total amount of money I've spent on trips
-- For a given passenger, add the ability to return the total amount of time they have spent on their trips
+- As a passenger, I can see the total amount of time I've spent on trips
-- For a given driver, calculate their total revenue for all trips.
-Each driver gets 80% of the trip cost _after_ a fee of $1.65 is subtracted.
+- As a driver, I can see the total revenue for all of my trips.
+  - Calculated by giving 80% of the trip cost _after_ a fee of $1.65 is subtracted